Master of Engineering Management

 - MBAZ605 Business Law

-Plus one elective from the optional course list.
+Plus one elective from the course list.
 Note you may choose a 600-level course not in the schedule, with approval.

 Plus the final project course: